Race on: It's Stockholm vs. Milan-Cortina for 2026 Olympics

 Stockholm's main obstacle is that Sweden is between governments.
 A new national government could be formed as early as next week — or it might take months.
 Swedish officials have warned the IOC about the circumstances.

-"In one way or another we are going to get support," Peter Reinebo, the CEO of the Swedish Olympic Committee, told AP.
+"In one way or another we are going to get support," Reinebo said.
 "We have almost all the venues.
 We don't need the financial guarantees, the financial support of the government."

 Richard Brisius, chief executive of the Stockholm bid, said the process has been "100 small steps, and we have taken 90."

-Note: This story has been corrected to show that Peter Reinebo is COO of the Swedish Olympic Committee, not CEO.